victor-iyi/.dotfiles/README.md

 1. Install Homebrew, follwed by the software listed in the `Brewfile`.

+To generate `Brewfile` run `brew bundle dump --describe` in the directory you want to save `Brewfile`.

 ```sh
 # These could also be in an install script.